Lizard: Reproduction and life cycle

 clitoris.
 The majority of species are oviparous (egg laying).
 The female deposits the eggs in a protective structure like a nest or crevice or simply on the ground.
 Depending on the species, clutch size can vary from 4–5 percent of the females body weight to 40–50 percent and clutches range from one or a few large eggs to dozens of small ones.

 Two pictures of an eastern fence lizard egg layered onto one image.

 In most lizards, the eggs have leathery shells to allow for the exchange of water, although more arid-living species have calcified shells to retain water.
 Inside the eggs, the embryos use nutrients from the yolk.
 Parental care is uncommon and the female usually abandons the eggs after laying them.
 Brooding and protection of eggs do occur in some species.
 The female prairie skink uses respiratory water loss to maintain the humidity of the eggs which facilitates embryonic development.
 In lace monitors, the young hatch close to 300 days, and the female returns to help them escape the termite mound where the eggs were laid.

 Around 20 percent of lizard species reproduce via viviparity (live birth).
 This is particularly common in Anguimorphs.
 Viviparous species give birth to relatively developed young which look like miniature adults.
 Embryos are nourished via a placenta-like structure.
 A minority of lizards have parthenogenesis (reproduction from unfertilised eggs).
 These species consist of all females who reproduce asexually with no need for males.
 This is known to occur in various species of whiptail lizards.
 Parthenogenesis was also recorded in species that normally reproduce sexually.
 A captive female Komodo dragon produced a clutch of eggs, despite being separated from males for over two years.

-Sex determination in lizards can be temperature-dependent.
+A lizard's sex can be determined by temperature.
 The temperature of the eggs' micro-environment can determine the sex of the hatched young: low temperature incubation produces more females while higher temperatures produce more males.
 However, some lizards have sex chromosomes and both male heterogamety (XY and XXY) and female heterogamety (ZW) occur.